godotengine/godot-docs/community/contributing/best_practices_for_engine_contributors.rst

 Believing that problems may arise in the future and that the software needs to be ready to solve them by the time they appear is called *"Future proofing"* and its characterized by lines of thought such as:

-- I think it would be useful for users to..
+- I think it would be useful for users to...
-- I think users will eventually need to..
+- I think users will eventually need to...

 This is generally considered a bad habit, because trying to solve problems that *don't actually exist* in the present will very often lead to code that will be written but never used, or to code that is considerably more complex to use and maintain than it needs to be.